• Skip to primary navigation

 5110 MW

 Serbia has significant potential for energy efficiency and inefficient use of energy represents a major concern in the country.
-It has the second-highest energy intensity in the region, nearly four times as much as the EU average in 2020.
+It has the second-highest energy intensity in the region, more than 3.5 times as much as the EU average in 2022.
 Incentives to save energy are limited due to artificially low electricity prices but this is going to have to change in the coming years as Serbia integrates into the European electricity market.

 For a more in-depth look at barriers to a sustainable energy transition in Serbia and our proposals for how to overcome them, see our 2021 study with the Friedrich Ebert Stiftung: The Political Economy of Energy Transition in Southeast Europe – Barriers and Obstacles.